PhilboBaggins/pico-keys/PCB/README.md

 1. Solder key switches and RPi Pico in any order
 2. Clean flux
 3. Press on key caps (optional)
-4. Add stick on rubber pads to bottom of board (optional)
+4. Add stick on padded bumpers to bottom of board (optional)

 For v2.x boards, the order things are soldered is a bit more important because of the way the RPi Pico and key switches overlap: